What size TV should I get?

 We all want the big HDTV, but you don’t want the television to overwhelm your room.
 Consequently, you don’t want your TV screen size to appear under-developed for your space.

 So how do you find the perfect TV screen size?
-In most situations, our experience has proven that you should choose the largest display your room location, viewing angle, viewing distance, and budget will allow.
+In most situations, our experience has proven that you should choose the largest display your room location, viewing angle, viewing distance, and money will allow.

 Many times I’ve heard people wishing their screen was bigger, but rarely have I heard anyone wish it was smaller.